szeyick/University/COS80013 - Internet Security/Lectures Notes/Lecture 1 - Introduction/IntroductionNotes.md

 The following sections takes a quick peek at what can be done to ensure a system is secure.
 There is no magic bullet when it comes to security, but implementing all of the listed features in the list below can ensure that the system is sufficiently secure.

-The idea will be protect all levels of a IT system from the data -> application -> OS -> network so if one breaks, the system is still somewhat secure.
+The idea will be protect all levels of a IT system from the **data -> application -> OS -> network** so if one breaks, the system is still somewhat secure.

+##Probability Risk Analysis

-###Probability Risk Analysis is the process of evaluating the risk that a target will come under attack.
-The probability is determined based on historical data of other similar attacks against the target
+Is the process of evaluating the risk that a target will come under attack.
+This is calculated based on historical data on similar types of attacks against the target.

+The sum is -

-**Risk Factor = Probability of Risk * Probability of Severity** for the target, and then allocate a budget to protect against it.
+**Risk Factor = Probability of Risk * Probability of Severity** for the target

+Once the risk factor is calculated, an organisation will alloate a budget to protect against the possible attack.

-This calculation is generally not too helpful because attackers will use the same calculations and target the least probable targets as they will have the least budget set aside to protect against an attack.
+Whilst useful to evaluate the chance of attack, it is not particular helpful since attackers may have access to the same data and target systems that rate low on the risk factor as they will have less budget assigned to protect against an attack.

 ###Perimiter Security

-The process of adding a firewall to a network to prevent attackers from breaching the network.
-It generally does not work because once something passes the firewall then the whole system is vulnerable, in addition to many people in organisations that do not follow the process.
+Is the process of adding a firewall or IDS (Intrustion Detection System) to a network to prevent attackers from coming in.
+This tactical generally will not work because the whole system becomes vulnerable the moment the attackers breach the permiter.

+In addition, there are organisations where to gain access to other parts of the internal network, the firewall must be disabled.
+This will raise the chances of the permiter being breached.

 ###Security Policy

-The process of educating users of what they can and cannot do in a system.
-It reduces the changes of the network being comprimised if people are educated against it.
+A security policy is generally implemented in many organisations.
+It is essentially the process of educating users of what they can and cannot do on a system.
+By educating the users, it reduces the chances of the network being breached due to rookie mistakes.

 ###Access Control

 Enforcing security by only allowing access to certain parts of the system.
-This involves setting read/write access on accounts and things like that.
-Only allowing adminstrator access to install or update software, so general users do not have universal access.
+This involves setting read/write access on accounts, super user accounts, administrator accounts.

+Only allowing general users to use the system instead of modifying its contents can prevent malware from being installed.

 ###Reactive Security/Black Listing

-Is the process of adding rules, blocking ports and black listing known threats of websites.
-This is useful in most cases but sometimes does not work because 0-day attacks with new threats will not be known ahead of time and therefore not added to a blacklist.
+Is the process of adding rules, port blocking and black listing known threats to prevent users from accessing them.
+Torrent ports, pornographic websites are considered things that will be black listed.

+This is useful in most cases but does not prevent 0-day attacks as new threats will not be known ahead of time and cannot be added to a blacklist.

 ###Proactive Security/White Listing

-Implementing rules that by default will block all unknown things/software until it has been authorised by the administrator.
-Authorised software or ports are added to a white list so that only things coming in that are on that list are allowed through.
+Essentially the opposite of the above.
+Rules will be implemented to allow access to certain websites and ports whilst blocking everything else.
+Additional sites will only be added to the white list when it has been investigated and approved by an administrator.

 This sometimes runs into problems with management in a business as it can impact the overall running of a company.